When is it?

 Students will receive a symbolic certificate associated with the program.
 Note that the certificate is awarded by the program, and not on behalf of MIT.

 Where is the program and where will the students be?

 The program is at MIT.
 Our activities will be in MIT classrooms or MIT outdoor spaces.

 What will the schedule be?

-Each session will include coding activities, social activities, demonstrations, and a snack break.
+Each session will include coding activities, social activities, demonstrations, and a lunch break.